ShengjiJia/stable_SaRa/README.md

 Data

-'SNPdata' is the SNP genotyping data used in 'RealData2.R' file.
+'SNPdata.7z' is the SNP genotyping data used in 'RealData2.R' file.